 Her most prolific character, Agent Ren Bryce, is one of my all-time favourite females in crime fiction.
 She battles bipolar disorder which gives her a little edge, a little recklessness, a little emotional unpredictability.
 But she’s also a damn good cop.
 She works hard and parties hard.

 She’s funny, too.
-The dialogue is laced with witty banter and clever remarks which adds a little bit of reality and human element to the overall dark themes of the books.
+The dialogue is laced with witty banter and clever remarks which adds a real human element to the overall dark themes of the books.

 But truth be told, this is either a series you will love or hate.
 Some people don’t like Barclay’s writing style.
 Some don’t like the humour.
 Some don’t like the mental health issues of the main character.
 But for me, it all works.